csstools/tokenizer/README.md

 The **test** command tests the coverage and accuracy of the tokenizer.

-As of September 26, 2020, this tokenizer has 100% test coverage:
+As of April 18, 2022, this tokenizer maintains 100% test coverage:

 ```sh
 npm run test